Rtx09x/YouTube-TLDR/README.md

 - **Changing Settings**: Click the extension icon to adjust preferences
 - **Watching Videos**: If you decide to watch the video after reading the summary, click the "Watch Video" button at the bottom of the summary page
 - **Ask Questions**: Use the chat interface on the summary page to ask specific questions about the video content
+   - Let's be real here, the chat is really crappy right now and i'd love contributions but i'm not really free these days so... yeah!

 ## Customization